-If there are any changes to the trust when does the TRS need to be updated?
+If there are any changes to a taxable trust when does the TRS need to be updated?

 Updates to the TRS are required by 31 January after the end of the tax year in which the change occurred if the trustees incurred a UK tax liability in the previous tax year.
 However, in practice HMRC will expect trustees to ensure that details of their trust are accurate and up to date at any point in time they make changes on the Register.
 Where no relevant changes have taken place since the end of the previous tax year, the update can be limited to confirmation that no such changes have occurred.

 Please note that there have been teething problems with the functionality for lead trustees and agents to update their information or declare that there have not been any changes.

 If the trustees have no UK tax liability (in respect of any given tax year) there is no requirement to update the Register.
 An update will then need provided by 31 January after the end of tax year in which the trustees do have a UK tax liability.
 However, changes can be made on a voluntary basis, even if the trustees had no UK tax liability.

 Changes can be made to the trust’s correspondence address, the lead trustee can be changed, and it is possible to add or remove the details of the people who are associated with the trust at any time.
 For example, it is possible to add a new beneficiary or remove from the Register altogether a trustee or even an existing beneficiary if they are no longer deemed to be either an actual or potential beneficiary.
 It is also possible to close a trust or estate if it ceases to exist.
 These changes can be made at any time, and it is possible to update the information held on the Trust Register (in relation to any individual trust) on multiple occasions in the course of any given tax year.